v-paalex/OfficeDocs-o365seccomp/SecurityCompliance/custom-sensitive-information-type-procedures.md

 - You can only remove custom sensitive information types; you can't remove built-in sensitive information types.

-- You can only use Security in Compliance Center PowerShell to remove custom sensitive information types.

 - Before your remove a custom sensitive information type, verify that no DLP policies or Exchange mail flow rules (also known as transport rules) still reference the sensitive information type.

+### Use the Security & Compliance Center to remove custom senstive information types

+1. In the Security & Compliance Center, go to **Classifications** \> **Sensitive info types** and select one or more custom sensitive information types that you want to remove.

+2. In the fly-out that opens, click **Delete** (or **Delete sensitive info types** if you selected more than one).

+3. In the warning message that appears, click **Yes**.

 ### Use Security & Compliance Center PowerShell to remove custom senstive information types

 In Security & Compliance Center PowerShell, there are two methods to remove custom sensitive information types:

 - **Remove individual custom sensitive information types**: Use the method documented in [Use Security & Compliance Center PowerShell to modify custom sensitive information types](#use-security--compliance-center-powershell-to-modify-custom-sensitive-information-types).
-You export the custom rule package, remove the sensitive information type from the .xml file, and import the updated .xml file back into the existing custom rule package.
+You export the custom rule package that contains the custom sensitive information type, remove the sensitive information type from the XML file, and import the updated XML file back into the existing custom rule package.

 - **Remove a custom rule package and all custom sensitive information types that it contains**: This method is documented here.